Atheism is one thing: A lack of belief in gods.

 Atheism is not a belief system nor is it a religion.

 While there are some religions that are atheistic (certain sects of Buddhism, for example), that does not mean that atheism is a religion.
-Two commonly used retorts to the nonsense that atheism is a religion are: 1) If atheism is a religion, then bald is a hair color, and 2) If atheism is a religion, then not collecting stamps is a hobby.
+To put it in a more humorous way: If atheism is a religion, then not collecting stamps is a hobby.

 Despite the fact that atheism is not a religion, atheism is protected by many of the same Constitutional rights that protect religion.
 That, however, does not mean that atheism is itself a religion, only that our sincerely held (lack of) beliefs are protected in the same way as the religious beliefs of others.
 Similarly, many “interfaith” groups will include atheists.
 This, again, does not mean that atheism is a religious belief.

 Some groups will use words like Agnostic, Humanist, Secular, Bright, Freethinker, or any number of other terms to self identify.
 Those words are perfectly fine as a self-identifier, but we strongly advocate using the word that people understand: Atheist.
 Don’t use those other terms to disguise your atheism or to shy away from a word that some think has a negative connotation.
-We should be using the terminology that is most accurate and that answers the binds all of us together.
+We should be using the terminology that is most accurate and that answers the question that is actually being asked.
+We should use the term that binds all of us together.

 If you call yourself a humanist, a freethinker, a bright, or even a “cultural Catholic” and lack belief in a god, you are an atheist.
 Don’t shy away from the term.
 Embrace it.